bishnulimbu/6thsemProjectLinuxGuide/README.md

-Below is a concise and professional `README.md` file for your LinuxGuide project, tailored for a GitHub repository.
+Below is a concise and professional `README.md` file for the LinuxGuide project, tailored for a GitHub repository.
 It includes an overview of the project, setup instructions, features (including the search functionality), and other relevant details.
-Since your project is a web app with a React (TypeScript + Tailwind) frontend and a Node.js (Express + Sequelize) backend, and you’ve recently added a search feature for guides and posts (with tag searching for posts only), I’ll reflect that in the README.
+Since the project is a web app with a React (TypeScript + Tailwind) frontend and a Node.js (Express + Sequelize) backend.

 ---